 I was born and raised as a Third Culture Kid in an expat family that has been on the move since 1990.
 I attended international schools across Asia and have lived in Malaysia, Indonesia, Singapore, Thailand, Hong Kong, Taiwan, South Korea, Australia, the UK, and the US.

-After completing my Dual Master’s degree in international and world history from Columbia University and the London School of Economics, I worked as a freelance journalist in New York City, writing about arts and entertainment for online publications such as Mic (formerly PolicyMic) and Contently.
+After completing my Dual Master’s degree in international and world history from Columbia University and the London School of Economics, I worked as a freelance journalist in New York City, writing about pop culture and entertainment for online publications such as Mic (formerly PolicyMic) and Contently.

-Currently, I am freelancing full-time again, writing travel and food stories - mostly from Asia - for in-flight magazines of airlines including EVA Air, Philippine Airlines, Scoot, SilkAir, and Hong Kong Airlines.
-I also contribute to Marriott Traveler, the award-winning travel journalism site Roads & Kingdoms, and Travel in Taiwan, the official magazine of Taiwan's Tourism Bureau.
-I have filed stories from Taiwan, South Korea, Hong Kong, Japan, Cambodia, Vietnam, Thailand, Malaysia, Singapore, and Myanmar.
+Currently, I am freelancing full-time again, writing travel, food, and art stories - mostly from Asia - for in-flight magazines of airlines including EVA Air, Philippine Airlines, Scoot, SilkAir, and Hong Kong Airlines.
+My work has also been published in Slate, Jetsetter, Marriott Traveler, Roads & Kingdoms, Time Out, and Travel in Taiwan, the official magazine of Taiwan's Tourism Bureau.
+I have filed stories from Taiwan, South Korea, Hong Kong, Japan, Cambodia, Vietnam, Thailand, Malaysia, Singapore, Myanmar, and New York.
+During my spare time, I draw doodles and surf.
+I received my PADI Open Water Diver certification in Thailand when I was 15.

-I’ve also drunk millet wine with Saisiyat Aborigines during a sacred, centuries-old ritual, had coffee with a former presidential secretary who now runs an organic restaurant/activist bookstore, and surfed with some of Taiwan’s best surfers who think it’s crazy that many people on this subtropical island still don’t know how to swim.
-Other bizarre stories I’ve covered include Hello Kitty airplanes, couple t-shirts, and the ‘elitism’ of travel writing.
+Some fun stories I've covered include drinking millet wine with Saisiyat Aborigines during a sacred, centuries-old ritual, having coffee with a former presidential secretary who now runs an organic restaurant/activist bookstore, and surfing with some of Taiwan’s best surfers who think it’s crazy that many people on this subtropical island still don’t know how to swim.
+I've also written about Hello Kitty airplanes, couple t-shirts, and the ‘elitism’ of travel writing.